Blyzz616/dashboard/README.md

 - [x] Create a to-do list
 - [x] Move API calls to a local-server based system, so that calls happen ONCE every 5 minutes, rather than once every 5 minutes per browser accessing the page.
 Use PHP for this.
 - ~~On page load: Render the page as quickly as possible.
 Then preform the calculations for the remainder of the day.~~ invalidated by previous commit
-- [ ] Build a nice bar/line graph showing the next 48 hours with
+- [x] Build a nice bar/line graph showing the next 48 hours with
   - [x] Temperature line (red above 0 /blue below) (left Y)
   - [x] Precipitation bar graph (right Y)
-  - [ ] Can we split this?
+  - [x] Can we split this?
     - [x] rain
-    - [ ] snow
+    - [x] snow
   - [x] Cloud Cover Bar (top Y)
+- [x] Disaplay alerts for 45 seconds every 5 minutes
 - [ ] 7-day weather forecast
 - [ ] Windspeed and direction
 - [ ] Include predicted vs actual temperatures